mkojoian/My-DH-Portfolio/_exercises/HW8_NER.md

 ---
 layout: page
 title: Named Entity Recognition
-description: NB: The HW is at the end of this notebook.
+description: The HW is at the end of this notebook.
 Here I use NER on chapter 38 of Gibbon's Decline and Fall of the Roman Empire.
 ---

 # Named Entity Recognition (NER)